bohandsomn/dev-it-test-task/client/README.md

 ### Information

-Before running the project, make sure you have all the `.env` variables.
+Before running the project, make sure you have all the `.env` variables (.env.development or .env.production).
 Look at the `.env.example`.